wevm/viem/site/docs/clients/chains.md

 # Chains

-The `viem/chains` entrypoint proxies the [`@wagmi/chains` NPM package](https://npm.im/@wagmi/chains), an official wagmi package which contains references to popular EVM-compatible chains such as: Polygon, Optimism, Avalanche, Base, Zora, and more.
+The `viem/chains` entrypoint contains references to popular EVM-compatible chains such as: Polygon, Optimism, Avalanche, Base, Zora, and more.

 ## Usage